tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 when facilitated and highlighted by the promoter, can support a finding of investment intent for token purchasers, i.e. buying with an eye on reselling for a profit instead of consuming goods or services through the network.

-The Framework [[2], Section 6] states that it is more likely there is a reasonable expectation of profit if various characteristics are present, including if "the digital asset is offered broadly to potential purchasers as compared to being targeted to expected users of the goods or services or those who have a need for the functionality of the network", and/or "[t]he digital asset is offered and purchased in quantities indicative of investment intent instead of quantities indicative of a user of the network".
+The Framework [[2], Section&nbsp;6] states that it is more likely there is a reasonable expectation of profit if various characteristics are present, including if "the digital asset is offered broadly to potential purchasers as compared to being targeted to expected users of the goods or services or those who have a need for the functionality of the network", and/or "[t]he digital asset is offered and purchased in quantities indicative of investment intent instead of quantities indicative of a user of the network".

-The Framework [[2]] also notes that purchasers may have an expectation that the promoter will "undertake efforts to promote its own interests and enhance the value of the network or digital assets" [[2], Section 5].
+The Framework [[2]] also notes that purchasers may have an expectation that the promoter will "undertake efforts to promote its own interests and enhance the value of the network or digital assets" [[2], Section&nbsp;5].
 Token purchasers who are not aware of the promoter's interest in the network's success, such as through the promoter having retained a stake in the tokens, should not have any reason to expect the promoter to undertake any efforts to drive token value in order to increase its own profits.